 Source: Annahar –Georgi Azar

-Lebanese Prime Minister-Designate Mustapha Adib speaks to journalists at the Presidential Palace in Baabda, Lebanon, on Monday, Aug.
+Lebanese President Michel Aoun, center, meets with Prime Minister-Designate Mustapha Adib, right, and Parliament Speaker Nabih Berri, left, at the Presidential Palace in Baabda, Lebanon, on Monday, Aug.
 31, 2020.
 (AP Photo)

 BEIRUT: #Lebanon’s Prime-Minister designate #Moustapha Adib’s efforts to form a new Cabinet within the French time frame hit a dead-end Monday, signaling a protracted government crisis that will irk the international community.

 On Monday, Adib did not agree on a Cabinet lineup with President #Michel Aoun but instead described the latest talks as positive despite failing to come to terms on the size of the government, its members or its composition.

 “Further consultations are needed and God willing things will work out,” he said before exiting the Baabda Presidential Palace.

 Both officials will hold deliberations with other Lebanese lawmakers before setting another meeting in the coming days, sources say.

 Aoun, sources say, will hold talks with Lebanon’s rival political factions in an attempt to gather the largest number of votes for any potential government.